MicrosoftDocs/azure-docs-sdk-go/azure-stack-go-sdk/azure-stack-go-sdk-profiles.md

     For a complete example of creating a virtual network on Azure Stack by using Go SDK profile, see Example section below.

 # Authentication
+To get the Authorizer property from Azure Active Directory using Go SDK, install the Go-AutoRest modules.
+These modules should have been already installed with the "Go SDK" installation; if not, install the [authentication package](https://github.com/Azure/go-autorest/tree/master/autorest/adal)
+The Authorizer must be set as the authorizer for the resource client.
+There are different methods to get an Authorizer; for a complete list see [here](https://github.com/Azure/go-autorest/tree/master/autorest/adal#acquire-access-token).

+This section presents a common way to get authorizer tokens on Azure Stack by using client credentials:

+1. If a service principal with owner role on the subscription is available, skip this step.
+Otherwise create a service principal ([instructions](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals)) and assign it an "owner" role scoped to your subscription ([instructions](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#assign-role-to-service-principal)).
+Save the service principal application ID and secret.
+2. Import `adal` package from Go-AutoRest in your code.

+    ```go
+    package main

+    import "github.com/Azure/go-autorest/autorest/adal"
+    ```
+3. Create an oauthConfig by using NewOAuthConfig method from `adal` module.

+    ```go
+    package main

+    import "github.com/Azure/go-autorest/autorest/adal"

+    func CreateToken() (adal.OAuthTokenProvider, error) {
+        var token adal.OAuthTokenProvider
+        oauthConfig, err := adal.NewOAuthConfig("<activeDirectoryEndpoint>", "<tenantID>")
+    }
+    ```

+    Set `activeDirectoryEndpoint` to the value of `loginEndpoint` property that is retreived from the `resource manager endpoint` metadata on the previous section of this document.

+    Set `tenantID` value to your Azure Stack tenant ID.

+4. Finally, create a service principal token by using NewServicePrincipalToken method from `adal` module.

+    ```go
+    package main

+    import "github.com/Azure/go-autorest/autorest/adal"

+    func CreateToken() (adal.OAuthTokenProvider, error) {
+        var token adal.OAuthTokenProvider
+        oauthConfig, err := adal.NewOAuthConfig("<activeDirectoryEndpoint>", "<tenantID>")
+        token, err = adal.NewServicePrincipalToken(
+            *oauthConfig,
+            "<clientID>",
+            "<clientSecret>",
+            "<tokenAudience>")
+        return token, err
+    }
+    ```

+    Set `tokenAudience` to one of the values in the `audience` list from the `resource manager endpoint` metadata retrieved on the previous section of this document.

+    Set `clientID` to the service principal application ID saved when service principal was created on the previous section of this document.

+    Set `clientSecret` to the service principal application Secret saved when service principal was created on the previous section of this document.

+# Example